Reading Recommendations for Healthcare Leaders

-It’s summertime in New Zealand, often this creates a chance to read maybe a little more than normal.
-I know my reading goes up when on a break - to be fair when I pack to go away I start with the books I'm going to take and they form the basis of any packing list.
+It’s summertime in New Zealand, which often creates a chance to read maybe a little more than normal.
+I know my reading goes up when on a break - to be fair, when I pack to go away, I start with the books I'm going to take, and they form the basis of any packing list.

 I'm also finding joy in poetry, so this recommendation from our own Jedi tribe last week was a great treat.
-I enjoyed poetry a lot when I first learnt to read but school seemed to put me off and make it hard work, now I'm finding value all over again This book series is wonderful and I love being able to use poetry to lift people at rough times.
+I enjoyed poetry a lot when I first learnt to read, but school seemed to put me off and make it hard work; now I'm finding value all over again.
+This book series is wonderful, and I love being able to use poetry to lift people during rough times.

 Two more places to look for inspiration: